mbeddr/mps-platform-docs/src/doc/docs/clean_code/java/index.md

 - Use lazy initialization if performance is [critical](http://www.javapractices.com/topic/TopicAction.do?Id=34) or use [caching](https://crunchify.com/how-to-create-a-simple-in-memory-cache-in-java-lightweight-cache/) if necessary.

 ## Utility and helper classes
-- Utility class: include only static methods and are stateless.
+- Utility class: they include only static methods and are stateless.
 Don't create an instance of such a class.
-- Helper class: they can be utility classes, or it can be stateful or require an instance.
+- Helper class: they can be utility classes, or they can be stateful or require an instance.
 It can be any class whose design is to aid another class.
 - Try to make the name of the utility or helper class more specific (for example: *AdministrationHelper*, *LoginHelper* instead of *Helper*).

 ## More tips